dddrrreee/cs240lx-24spr/labs/7-digital-analyzer/README.md

 n = 9, time until read cycle=156, time until return==1195
 ```

+Because we have a cold icache, the first read takes 232 cycles and the
+entire interrupt handler takes 1614 cycles from writing to GPIO pin until
+it returns.
+The later iterations are fairly consistent, and lower because
+they are using the same code.

+#### What to do

-You should go through and
+After you look throuhgh and play around with the code.
+You should go through and:
   1. Move the cycle count read to the first instruction of the interrupt
      trampoline and pass it to the C code..
 Use a global register to hold
      the value.
+Make sure this part works.

-  2. Adapt the code to have your scope and test genration code.
+  2. Make a copy of the the code and adapt it to have your scope and
+     test genration code.

 For my code, I get around 4 cycle error per sample, for a low total
 error: